-The 5 Lakes hike is one of the most popular walking trails in Zermatt because it is accessible to everyone and has minimal steep climbing.
+The 5 Lakes hike is one of the most popular hiking trails in Zermatt because it is accessible to everyone and has minimal steep climbing.
 Along the route are five stunning lakes where you can create reflections of the Matterhorn at the right angle.
 It’s a great day out and relatively easy for the whole family.

 From Zermatt town, you catch a train up the plateau (you do most of the incline in the train) and then complete the loop walk checking out each of the lakes on the trail.
 On a clear day, the Matterhorn reflects in several of the lakes, which is always a great crowd-pleaser.
 This is a much less intense hike than many due to the lower incline although there are still a few hills to contend with so don’t expect a complete walk in the park.
 It’s the perfect summer hike in Zermatt.

-Hike Distance: The entire loop is 6km
+- Hike Distance: The entire loop is 6km

-Hike Duration: The hike should take about 3-hours if you stop at each lake and wander around a bit.
+- Hike Duration: The hike should take about 3 hours if you stop at each lake and wander around a bit.
 Total walking time should be no more than 2 hours.

-Hike Difficulty: Very low difficulty.
+- Hike Difficulty: Very low difficulty.
 Suitable for families.

-Hike Incline: 241 meters
+- Hike Incline: 241 meters